 The samples were immediately frozen in liquid nitrogen, and stored at -80 degree C. In the case of water-containing solid sample, it was ground to a fine powder under liquid nitrogen using mortar and pestle and stored at -80 degree C until use.
 The liquid samples were used as they are.
 Compounds in the sample were extracted by approximately 75%(v/v) methanol.
 In the case of liquid samples and samples containing abundant water such as plant leaves, 3 times volume (v/v or w/v) of 100% methanol containing 1 uM 7-hydroxy-5-methylflavone as an internal control (IS) was added.
-In the case of samples with low water content such as granules of herbal medicine, 100 times volume (w/v) of 75% methanol containing 1 uM IS was added.
+In the case of liquid samples that do not mix with 75% methanol, such as essential oils, 4 times volume (v/v) of 75% methanol containing 1 uM IS was added.
+In the case of samples with low water content such as granules of herbal medicine, 40 times of 100 times volume (w/v) of 75% methanol containing 1 uM IS was added.
 The sample in methanol in a 2 mL tube was homogenized using a zirconia bead (5 mm diameter) and Mixer Mill MM 400 (Verder Scientific, Co., Ltd.) at 25 Hz for 2 min, twice.
-A homogenate was centrifuged at 17,400 x g, 5 min at 4 degree C. A supernatant was applied to a C 18 silica column (MonoSpin C18, GL Sciences Inc.) to remove highly hydrophobic contaminants.
+A homogenate was centrifuged at 17,400 x g, 5 min at 4 degree C. A supernatant, or if separated into two liquid layers, the methanol layer, was applied to a C 18 silica column (MonoSpin C18, GL Sciences Inc.) to remove highly hydrophobic contaminants.
 The filtrate was passed through a polytetrafluoroethylene (PTFE) filter (pore size 0.2 um, Millipore) and used for LC-MS analyses.

 The same extraction procedure with 75% methanol was performed without a sample to prepare mock samples and used as negative controls.